When using your iPad mail can be sent and received. Learn how to use the Mail app to manage your email.

-If you use more than one email account—for example, one for personal email and one for work email—you can add multiple accounts to the Mail app, allowing you to manage all of your messages in the same place.
+If you use more than one email account—for example, one for personal email and one for work email—you can add multiple accounts to the Mail app.
+This allows you to manage all of your messages in the same place.

-To add another email account, open Settings from the Home screen, tap Mail, Contacts, Calendars in the left pane, then select Add Account.
+To add another email account, open Settings from the Home screen, tap Mail in the left pane, then select Add Account.
 Follow the instructions to connect the new account.